jbmeerkat/99-problems/README.md

 ## Historical note

-Originally, this is a list of problems for practicing logic programming in Prolog assembled by professor Werner Hett.
+Originally, it is a list of problems for practicing logic programming in Prolog assembled by professor Werner Hett.

 ## List of problems with solutions in different languages